johnsoncheng/.plan/README.md

 .plan
 =====

-This is where I make public all the random technical strategy / ongoing technical projects in my head at the moment.
+A collection of all the ongoing technical projects in the team

 Measure Everything
 ------------------